the-turing-way/the-turing-way/book/website/collaboration/easyway/sc2_getting_started_with_github.md

 [Creative commons](https://creativecommons.org/licenses/) licenses are the best to use for this purpose and the most open of these is the CC BY 4.0.

-* To add a license to your repository, the first thing to do is create a LICENSE.md file.*
+To add a license to your repository, the first thing to do is create a LICENSE.md file:

 * To do this, click on the Add file button, and click create file.
 This will give you a blank file.
-* First, you need to name the file, so call it LICENSE.md.
+* Then, you need to name the file, so call it LICENSE.md.
 This makes it into a markdown file.
 * You can find all the creative commons licenses in the link above so copy the text of the license you want and then paste it into this file.
-* Don’t forget to press the green commit new file button at the bottom and label what you have done to describe the commit.
+* Don’t forget to press the green commit new file button at the bottom and write a commit message to describe what you have done.
 * You can also add the license to the bottom of your README.md file.
 Here is a link to a repo that you can copy to add in a [CC BY 4.0 license](https://github.com/santisoler/cc-licenses).
 It has a text file for your LICENSE.md file and also a shield that you can put at the bottom of your README.md file.

-You can find information about licenses in the [Licensing](../licensing) chapter of The Turing Way.
+You can find more information about licenses in the [Licensing](../licensing) chapter of The Turing Way.

 ```{figure} ../../figures/easyway4_edited_readme.jpg
 ---